Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 Our decision to integrate a panel data model with 2SLS, clearly, arose from the factors described above in our **Literature Review**, as the inclusion of *TaxBaseCapita* in the model creates simultaneity bias if unaddressed.
-Our ultimate choice of FE over CRE for the base panel OLS was motivated by the fact that, although statistically significant, the coefficients on the raw provider indicator variables were so low that they barely explained any variance in the response variable (more on this in the **Results** section).
-[TODO: Or maybe we do just use CRE-2SLS?]
-Meanwhile, it is clear that *TaxBaseCapita* casues simultaneity bias; the construction of a vanilla FE model was never intended as a viable alternative to our main FE-2SLS model, but rather to act as a baseline for comparison.
+The construction of a vanilla FE model was never intended as a viable alternative to our main FE-2SLS model, but rather to act as a baseline for comparison, examing how the integration of an instrument affects our results.

 It is also worth noting that we chose not to use non-linear functional forms&#x2014;with the most obvious candidate for a study in this particular